Nur für Deutsche

 The slogan Nur für Deutsche (English: "Only for Germans") was a German ethnocentric slogan indicating that certain establishments, transportation and other facilities such as park benches, bars and restaurants were reserved exclusively for Germans.
-It was used during the World War II in many German-occupied countries, especially Poland from 1939 onwards.
+It was used during World War II in many German-occupied countries, especially Poland from 1939 until the defeat of Germany in 1945.
 Signs bearing the slogan were posted at entrances to parks, cafes, cinemas, theaters and other facilities.
 They were normally the best such facilities to show the indigenous population the alleged "superiority" of the Germans.